x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

 6. On the **Enter on-premises account credentials** page, enter the following information:

-  - **Email address** Type the *email address*  of any user in the on-premises Exchange organization that will be migrated.
+  - **Email address**: Type the *email address*  of any user in the on-premises Exchange organization that will be migrated.
 Office 365 will test the connectivity to this user's mailbox.

-  - **Account with privileges** Type the *username*  (domain\username format or an email address) for an account that has the necessary administrative permissions in the on-premises organization.
+  - **Account with privileges**: Type the *username*  (domain\username format or an email address) for an account that has the necessary administrative permissions in the on-premises organization.
 Office 365 will use this account to detect the migration endpoint and to test the permissions assigned to this account by attempting to access the mailbox with the specified email address.

-  - **Password of account with privileges** Type the *password*  for the account with privileges that is the administrator account.
+  - **Password of account with privileges**: Type the *password*  for the account with privileges that is the administrator account.

 7. Choose **Next** and then do one of the following: